Ah, the Duchy of Savoy in France, where history is like a fine wine: complex, occasionally bitter, but ultimately worth savoring.

 3. The title of the Duchy of Savoy was created in 1416.

-The Duchy of Savoy was officially created in 1416 when Sigismund, Holy Roman Emperor awarded the title of “Duke” to Count Amadeus VIII to give him even more power, in exchange for being a powerful ally.
+The Duchy of Savoy was officially created in 1416 when Sigismund, Holy Roman Emperor awarded the title of “Duke” to Count Amadeus VIII.
+In exchange to giving the Duke more power, the Holy Roman Emperor expected a powerful ally and foot soldier.

 The Duchy of Savoy expanded its territory to include the city of Geneva, which was a center of finance and trade.
-This expansion brought the Duchy into conflict with the Swiss Confederation, which sought to control the city for its own gain.
+As expected, this expansion brought the Duchy into conflict with the Swiss Confederation next-door, which wanted to control the city for its own gain.

 4. Chambéry became its capital.